Understanding Key Point Cloud Features for Development Three-dimensional Adversarial Attacks: Experiments

 \subsection{Computational cost}

-Next, we compare the computational cost of generating the Baseline and Proposed Drop100 attack.
+Next, the computational cost of generating the Baseline and Proposed Drop100 attacks is compared.
 Again, the Proposed attack is based on the averaged significant coefficients from Tables~\ref{tab_pointnet},~\ref{tab_pointnet++}, and~\ref{tab_dgcnn}.
 The experiment was carried out in a Google Colab environment using a NVIDIA Tesla T4 GPU.
 Table~\ref{table:cost} shows the average run time in seconds per point cloud needed to generate an attack, averaged over the ModelNet40 test set.
 As seen in the table, the Proposed attack is approximately \textbf{23 times} faster than the Baseline.
-This is due to its no-box nature, which allows it to generate the attack directly from the point cloud, without having to pass gradients through the target DNN model.
+This is due to its nature, which allows it to generate the attack directly from the point cloud, without having to pass gradients through the target DNN model.